love6296/Final-Web-Project/README.md

 To use this project, follow the guidelines listed below:

 1. You must have Python 3 and Django installed on the computer you will use as the server.
+Also install the module "localflavor" with pip.
 2. Copy the entire directory, as is, onto the server computer.
 3. From the .../Final directory (the one that has the manage.py file in it),  open a command prompt and run 'py manage.py runserver' to start the project.